 - No risk of chargeback or default to seller

 Masterpass is a simple, convenient, trusted digital wallet from Mastercard for faster, safer shopping at online merchants.

 A digital wallet makes online shopping safer and easy by storing payment information in one secure place.

 Masterpass works with all major credit, cheque and debit cards and secures the users data using industry leading technology.

 - Ease of use

 - Payments reflect immediately in your PayFast account

 - Advanced fraud protection

-In addition to credit and cheque cards, you can also accept debit card payments with PayFast and payD.
+In addition to credit and cheque cards, you can also accept debit card payments with PayFast.
 Debit cards are much more prevalent in South Africa than credit cards and you’ll get access to the millions of buyers without credit cards.
 Transactions are final and there is no risk of chargeback to the seller.

 Choosing your Payment Gateway